Taste with the Tōji project

 Below is a calendar of past and upcoming events, which will be updated throughout the duration of the project.
 Please note there may be limited availability for some of these events, however, if you would like more information on any of these events, please email me at email@example.com or via my contact page on this site.

 Updates will be posted on a regular basis.
-Those in Australia who have already registered to attend some of the upcoming events can purchase Sake for the:
+Those in Australia who have already registered for future events or attended previous ones can purchase Sake from:

 Moriki, Mukai, Kidoizumi, Mioya, Miyoshino, Akishika, Terada Honke and Chiyo events through Black Market Sake